-But before you get to the meaty part of this tutorial, you must know how to take regular screenshots.
-To recap, you can press Shift + Command + 3 to capture the entire screen or Shift + Command + 4 to screenshot a selected part.
+Before you get to the meaty part of this tutorial, you must know how to take regular screenshots: to recap, you can press shift + command + 3 to capture the entire screen or shift + command + 4 to screenshot a selected part.

 Capture Mac screenshots directly to the clipboard

-Press the Control key on the keyboard while taking the screenshot to have it copied to your Mac’s clipboard.
+Press the control key on the keyboard while taking the screenshot to have it copied to your Mac’s clipboard.
+So:

-Once you follow the above steps, you will hear the regular screenshot capture sound, but the file will not save to your Mac’s Desktop (or the custom folder).
-Instead, it’s saved to the clipboard only.
+Once you follow the above steps, you’ll hear the regular screenshot capture sound, but the file will not save to your Mac’s Desktop or the custom folder.
+Instead, it’s saved only to the clipboard.

-To check, you can open the built-in Preview app and click File > New from Clipboard to see the screenshot.
+To check, open the built-in Preview app and click File > New from Clipboard to view the screenshot or go to the Clipboard section of the new Spotlight search.
 You can also open an app like Notes, Pages, Word, etc., and paste the copied image there.

 Just remember that you cannot paste this screenshot as a regular file in a Finder folder.
 If you want the file, follow the Preview app method explained above and save the image as a regular PNG file.